VR-25/acc/README.md

 The battery enters a _pseudo idle mode_ when its voltage peaks.
 Essentially, it works as a power buffer.

-Limiting the charging current to zero mA (`acc -sc 0`) may produce the same effect.
+Limiting the charging current to 0-250 mA or so (`acc -sc 250`) may produce the same effect.
 `acc -sc -` restores the default limit.

 Force fast charge: `appy_on_boot="/sys/kernel/fast_charge/force_fast_charge::1::0 usb/boost_current::1::0 charger/boost_current::1::0"`